-Index Terms-amplify-and-forward, cooperative communication, capacity, decode-and-forward, multi-channel multi-interface, wireless mesh networks (WMNs).
+Index Terms-amplify-and-forward, cooperative communication, capacity, decode-and-forward, multi-channel multiinterface, wireless mesh networks (WMNs).

-I. Introduction
+I. INTRODUCTION

-With the advantage of broadcast in wireless mediums, cooperative communication (CC) has been proposed and widely used recently [1].
+With the advantage of broadcast in wireless mediums, cooperative communication (CC) has been proposed and widely used recently [1]-[3].
 In a wireless cooperative communication system, each user is assumed to transmit data and acts as a cooperative agent for another user.
 That is to say, each user transmits both its own bits as well as some information for its partner.
-Most previous work on CC is based on the single channel mesh networks [1], [2].
-However, multi-channel based wireless mesh network can enhance the network capacity more than the single channel based networks.
+Most previous work on CC is based on the single channel mesh networks [1], [4]-[6].
+However, multichannel based wireless mesh network can enhance the network capacity more than the single channel based networks.

-Figure 1 shows four cases of communication flows in cooperative multi-channel multi-interface wireless mesh networks (CM2WMNs), a special type of wireless mesh networks (WMNs), where the nodes are equipped with multiple channels.
-Figures 1 (a), (b), and (c) show the relay node with single unidirectional flows and multi-unidirectional flows, respectively.
-We use dashed lines for the cooperative transmission.
+Figure 1 shows four cases of communication flows in cooperative multi-channel multi-interface wireless mesh net-works (CM2WMNs), a special type of wireless mesh net-works (WMNs), where the nodes are equipped with multiple channels.
+In directed graph, Bayesian network [7] are directed acyclic graphs.
+It have been proved that there are three possible types of adjacent triplets allowed in a directed acyclic graph.